Arquebus: Origins

 The earliest known examples of an "arquebus" date back to 1411 in Europe and no later than 1425 in the Ottoman Empire.
-This early firearm was a hand cannon, whose roots trace back to China, with a serpentine lever to hold matches.
-However it did not have the matchlock mechanism traditionally associated with the arquebus.
-The exact dating of the matchlock addition is disputed.
+This early firearm was a hand cannon that used a serpentine lever to hold matches and did not have the matchlock mechanism traditionally associated with the arquebus.
 The first references to the use of what may have been arquebuses (tüfek) by the Janissary corps of the Ottoman army date them from 1394 to 1465.
 However, it is unclear whether these were arquebuses or small cannons as late as 1444, but according to Gábor Ágoston the fact that they were listed separately from cannons in mid-15th century inventories suggest they were handheld firearms.

 In Europe, a shoulder stock, probably inspired by the crossbow stock, was added to the arquebus around 1470 and the appearance of the matchlock mechanism is dated to a little before 1475.
 The matchlock arquebus was the first firearm equipped with a trigger mechanism.
 It is also considered to be the first portable shoulder-arms firearm.
+The exact dating of the matchlock addition is disputed.
+Some scholars such as Joseph Needham and Ágoston have proposed that matchlocks may have been first invented in Turkey by 1465, but according to Korean historian Hyeok Hweon Kang, the evidence for a European origin of the matchlock is “overwhelming”.